-AAC devices offer a variety of alternate access methods so individuals with physical limitations can operate his or her device and access the words necessary to communicate.
+AAC devices offer a variety of alternate access methods including eye tracking, head tracking, AAC switches and joysticks so individuals with physical limitations can operate his or her device.
+Return to Overview

 Users can work with their AAC device using a variety of access methods:

 Multiple selection methods can enable children with even severe physical limitations to use and communicate with their AAC device.

 Almost something out of science fiction, eye gaze is ideal for children and adults who needs hands-free and switch-free device access.

 It works by continually tracking the movement of the user’s iris – the center part of the eye – to give users full control of the device.
 Keys are “selected” by gazing for a specified period of time to generate speech.

 Precise and accurate, eye gaze systems can be calibrated as needed for both children and adults, and works with most eyeglasses and contact lenses.